 The æther itself, being a time-differentiated fluid, can have no stationary existence.
 As it flows into a point singularity, at the centre of each fundamental particle, it comes to a stop and so necessarily ceases to exist.

 The æther could continually flow into the centre of a fundamental particle, where it is converted into an inverted form, which flows outwards again into space.
 The inverted form does not interact with material objects.

 I am open-minded about these four possibilities.
-However, I think, on balance, that I would opt for the fourth.
+However, I think, on balance, that I would opt for the second.
 Perhaps there is a better one I have not thought of.

 But why would such singularities exist?
 What causes such an æther-sink to form?
 And why should the æther want to flow into it?
 I don't know.
 Perhaps an evenly distributed æther would be inherently unstable, like an upside down pyramid.
 Any slight irregularity or perturbation would cause the æther to gravitate into an intensifying vortex, which would become stable only after it formed a sink-hole singularity at its centre.
 I imagine the process as somewhat analogous to the way the wind swirls the clouds into an ever-intensifying tornado until it reaches down to the ground.
 On the other hand, perhaps enormous pressure or energy-density, provided by some external agency, creates a sink-hole by snagging the æther into a permanent knot.
 So perhaps a sink-hole could be thought of as a small sphere of crimped space.

 Personally, I have an aversion to the notion of singularities.
 For me, they don't sit well with the observed nature of things.
 I think that, at least in general, nature avoids them by imposing strong non-linearities in places where singularities would otherwise form.
 So I think of a sink-hole as a sphere of crimped space, with a small finite radius.